How does the stock market work? Learn how here, including and how to find great investments. Investing Basics 101.

 There's money in stocks.

-To many people, the stock market seems complicated, confusing, and even a little dangerous.
-It's full of numbers.
-Everyone seems to have a contradictory explanation for why stocks do one thing one day and the opposite thing the next.
+To many people, the stock market seems complicated, confusing, and even dangerous.
+It's full of figures and jargon and everyone seems to have a contradictory explanation for why stocks do one thing one day and the opposite thing the next.
 Sometimes it seems like you have to have an MBA just to start making sense of things!

 Suppose you sell cookies.
 You need to raise money to buy chocolate chips, so your best friend gives you $50.
 In return, you will pay your friend half of the profit you make.
 A stock is a piece of ownership in a company.
 You've sold half of that ownership, so your friend now owns half of the stock of your company.

 Suppose your cookie business takes off, and you want to build a factory to handle all of your orders.
-You need to raise a million dollars (maybe you're buying a factory on sale in the wilds of Canada).
+You need to raise a million dollars for this amazing plot of land in the wilds of Canada.
 Your friends can't afford this, so you offer to sell stocks to the public at large.
 You talk to a bank and set things up to offer your stock on an exchange.
 A stock exchange (or stock market) is a place where the public at large can buy and sell shares of your company.

 The stock market is a little bit more than this, and the implications of ownership of the company are a little more complicated than this, but the important point is that a stock market is a place where people buy and sell pieces of ownership in companies.
 This is also known as stock trading, so to learn how stock trading works, you need to know....